chrismaltby/gb-studio-docs/docs/extending-gbstudio/plugins.md

     {
       "key": "battle",
       "label": "Battle"
+      "files": ["include/states/battle.h", "src/states/battle.c"],
+      "extraActorCollisionFlags": [
+        {
+          "key": "solid",
+          "label": "FIELD_IS_SOLID",
+          "description": "FIELD_IS_SOLID_DESC",
+          "setFlag": "solid"
         }
+      ],
+      "collisionTiles": [
+        {
+          "key": "solid",
+          "color": "#FA2828FF",
+          "mask": 15,
+          "flag": 15,
+          "name": "FIELD_SOLID",
+          "icon": "FFFFFFFFFFFFFFFF"
+        }
       ]
     }
+  ]
+}
 ```

+Each scene type contains the following in it's `engine.json` entry:

+- **key** A unique id for this scene type.
+- **label** The human readabile name that will appear in GB Studio for this scene type.
+- **files** The engine files required for your scene type.
+- **extraActorCollisionFlags** (optional) A list of collision flags which will appear for each actor placed in this scene in the [collision groups](/docs/project-editor/actors#collision-groups) editor.
+- **collisionTiles** (optional) A list of collision tiles which will appear when [editing collisions](/docs/project-editor/scenes/collisions) for scenes using this scene type.
+The "icon" field is pixel data encoded in a hex string, you can use the [GB Studio Collision Tile Generator](https://chrismaltby.github.io/gbs-collision-tile-generator/) tool to generate these.

 When adding additional scene types you will also need to define two functions in your custom engine:

 ```
 void SCENEKEY_init(void) BANKED { }
 ```

 and

 ```
 void SCENEKEY_update(void) BANKED { }
 ```

 In this case those functions would be named `battle_init` and `battle_update`.

 The `init` function will be called once as the scene is loaded and the `update` function will be called every frame allowing you to create custom game modes.